Bermuda Hundred, Virginia: French and Indian War and Pre-Revolutionary War period

-Revolutionary war period
+Revolutionary War period

-Therefore, from 1750-1780s, as a result of war on the frontier, war with independence, continual war with the Indians after independence, the loss of population was temporarily halted while the commercial activity and income producing of cash crops was disrupted.
+Therefore, from the 1750s to the 1780s, as a result of war on the frontier, war with independence, continual war with the Indians after independence, the loss of population was temporarily halted while the commercial activity and income producing of cash crops was disrupted.
 Meanwhile, the Bermuda Hundreds, had turned into becoming a slow, easy going and peaceful area of a few rich plantations and a slowly declining port.
-Several of the original colonial families remained, but had become a minority as indentured servants from Ireland, England, and Scotland, arrived, intermingled with the original colonists, new settlers replaced those old families who left west, and finally large numbers of black indentured servants and then slaves pushed out much of the original middling and working settler classes.
+Several of the original colonial families remained but had become a minority as indentured servants from Ireland, England, and Scotland, arrived, intermingled with the original colonists, new settlers replaced those old families who left west, and finally large numbers of black indentured servants and then slaves pushed out much of the original middling and working settler classes.
 Nonetheless, many of those original colonial families which remained, maintained their grip on life in the Hundreds.

 Despite their ties to Great Britain and Ireland, within America, but outside of the Bermuda Hundreds and larger Tidewater region, the colonial planters, yeoman farmers, merchant families, and ship owners were part of a larger social, political and economic network which they were loyal too.
 As a result of independence, the large numbers of Americans which had begun increasing as a result of the backlog from moving westward joined the war effort.
 Bermuda Hundred planter families supplied officers in the Virginia and Continental Army.
 At first, no major British forces managed to invade the region.
 Nonetheless, British fleet operations succeeded in making landing raids throughout the Bermuda Hundreds lighting afire numerous houses presumed owned by patriots.
 Although most fought for Americans, there were several who fought for the Loyalists and as a result had their own plantations destroyed.